 Advance our HyperAcute Lung and HyperAcute Melanoma product candidates through additional clinical trials.
-Based on the clinical trial data generated to date by HyperAcute Lung and HyperAcute

-Melanoma, we plan to pursue further clinical development of these product candidates.
-We have convened a panel of thought leaders in lung cancer to assist us in planning a Phase 2B/3 clinical trial for NSCLC with an adaptive design, which we plan to initiate during the second half of 2011.
-We are also currently working to develop clinical trial designs to further study the efficacy of HyperAcute Melanoma either as a stand-alone or combination therapy.
+Based on the clinical trial data generated to date by HyperAcute Lung and HyperAcute Melanoma, we plan to pursue further clinical development of these product candidates.
+We have convened a panel of thought leaders in lung cancer to assist us in planning a Phase 2B/3 clinical trial for NSCLC with an adaptive design, which we plan to initiate during the first half of 2012.
+We are also currently working to develop clinical trial designs to further study the efficacy of HyperAcute Melanoma either as a stand-alone or combination therapy and we plan to initiate a Phase 2B clinical trial in 2012.